bridgecrew-perf6/plotly_deployment-97/README.md

 ## Deliverable 2

-Code for the trace object in the "buildCharts()"; the function does the following:
+The code for the trace object in the "buildCharts()" does the following:

 * Sets the otu_ids as the x-axis values
 * Sets the sample_values as the y-axis values